-Speed up Windows 10: Tips for a faster PC
+Speed up Windows 10 for free: Tips for a faster PC

-Your computer is slow.
+It’s a common complaint: My Windows PC is running slow.
 Annoyingly slow.
 You can add RAM, or buy a faster SSD, but that costs money.
-No, the first thing you should do is try to make Windows faster.
-Thus we present nine ways to speed up your Windows 10 PC without spending a dime.
+No, your first order of business should be an attempt to wring free performance from Windows.
+In the following nine steps we show you how to speed up your Windows 10 PC without spending a dime.

-Be warned: There’s always a trade-off.
-More speed may mean less battery life, or even giving up a beloved program.
-You’ll have to decide what sacrifices you’re willing to make in order to increase Windows’ speed.
+Be warned: There could be trade-offs.
+More speed could mean less battery life in the case of a laptop, or you may have to give up a beloved program that’s bogging things down.
+You’ll have to decide what sacrifices you’re willing to make in order to make your Windows PC faster.

-Last spring, I bought a Lenovo Ideapad Miix 310 as a second, smaller PC.
-I found it so slow it was painful.
-I used that machine for researching this article.
-The Miix still isn’t fast, but it’s a lot faster.

 1. Give it the reboot